erxes/erxes/docs/docs/user/general-settings.md

 2. Import history attempt list
 3. Control buttons

-You can import & export the following type of data:
+You can import & export the following types of data:

 | Data type | Import | Export |
 | ------------- | :-----------: | :-----: |